United Airlines Flight UA770 Emergency Diversion

 ii) ATC and Airport Support

 ATC cleared the airspace for a priority approach.
 Emergency responders and vehicles were waiting at the runway.
-Passengers got out of the flight calmly, and the emergency landing resulted in no immediate injuries or requirement for medical services.
+Passengers got out of the flight calmly, emergency landing resulted in no immediate injuries or requirement for medical services

 The Passenger Experience: Relief and Disruption